Nazanin Boniadi

-Boniadi was an Amnesty International spokesperson from 2009 to 2015 and served as a board member for the Center for Human Rights in Iran from October 2015 until February 2021.
+She was an Amnesty International spokesperson from 2009 to 2015 and served as a board member for the Center for Human Rights in Iran from October 2015 until February 2021.
 Her focus has been on youth and women's rights.

-Early life
+Early life and education

-Boniadi was born in Tehran, Iran, in the aftermath of the Iranian Revolution.
+Nazanin Boniadi was born in 1980 in Tehran in the aftermath of the Iranian Revolution.
 Less than a month after her birth, she and her parents left Iran and applied to become political refugees in London.
-She performed violin and ballet as a young girl.

-She attended an independent school in Hampstead and earned a bachelor's degree, with honours, in biological sciences from the University of California, Irvine (UCI).
+Boniadi attended an independent school in Hampstead, London.
+As a young girl, she played violin and performed ballet.

+Boniadi earned a bachelor's degree with honours, in biological sciences from the University of California, Irvine (UCI).
 At UCI, she won the Chang Pin-Chun Undergraduate Research Award for molecular research involving cancer treatment and heart transplant rejection.
-She was also Assistant Editor-in-Chief of MedTimes, UCI's undergraduate medical newspaper.
+Boniadi was also assistant editor-in-chief of MedTimes, UCI's undergraduate medical newspaper.

+Boniadi changed her career path from science and started pursuing acting in 2006.
 In 2009, she studied a contemporary drama short course at the Royal Academy of Dramatic Art in London.